-While every baby is different, the Dreamland Baby weighted sleep sacks work for infants who like the sensation of feeling touched.
+While every baby is different, the Dreamland Baby gently weighted sleep sacks work for infants who like the sensation of feeling touched.
 Weighted sleep sacks are good for baby because they help them feel secure and “held” - like a hug - which can also help calm a fussy baby.

 If you’re still curious about the benefits of the Dreamland Baby Weighted Sleep Sack some are listed here:

-- Relaxes and induces sleep
+- May help relax baby and induces sleep

 - Naturally reduces stress and anxiety